Ranger Shift Structure

 Rangers are especially encouraged to walk a shift with a Ranger you don’t know.
 Remember from the training, our diversity is one of our strengths, so take advantage of the opportunity to make a new Ranger buddy and learn.

 Each Shift Lead performs Cruise Direction in a slightly different manner.
-Typically it begins with a short shift briefing, in which Khaki introducing the other on-duty Shift Leads (Khakis), Troubleshooters, and Green Dot Leads, and lets the Rangers know about any ongoing issues of which they need to be aware.
+Typically it begins with a short shift briefing, in which Khaki introduces the other on-duty Shift Leads (Khakis), Troubleshooters, and Green Dot Leads, and provides information for any ongoing issues of which Rangers need to be aware.
 Khaki sometimes has special projects and coverage needs, which will be assigned during Cruise Direction.

 Cruise Direction is usually very fast-paced, so it’s important to pay attention and take notes as necessary.
 The goal is to get the oncoming shift partnered, prepared, and out on patrol, and to get the previous shift back to HQ as quickly and efficiently as possible, with minimal interruption in the coverage Black Rock City.
 Other goals include ongoing mentoring of less-experienced Rangers, so often 1-3 year Rangers are paired with more experienced Rangers.
 It’s best to stay flexible during this process.
 Just because you start doing one thing in Black Rock City doesn’t necessarily mean, you’ll be there at the end.